 PROCEDURES FOR PURCHASE OF CREATION UNITS.
 To be an Authorized Participant eligible to place orders to purchase a Creation Unit of a Fund, an entity must be a "Participating Party", i.e., a broker-dealer or other participant in the clearing process through the Continuous Net Settlement System of the NSCC (the "Clearing Process"), a clearing agency that is registered with the SEC, or a DTC Participant (see "BOOK ENTRY ONLY SYSTEM").
 In addition, each Authorized Participant must execute a Participant Agreement with respect to purchases and redemptions of Creation Units.
 Each Authorized Participant will agree, pursuant to the terms of a Participant Agreement, on behalf of itself or any investor on whose behalf it will act, to certain conditions, including that it will pay to the Trust an amount of cash sufficient to pay the Cash Component together with the Creation Transaction Fee (defined below) and any other applicable fees and taxes.
-The Adviser may retain all or a portion of the Creation with the purchase of a Creation Unit, which the Creation Transaction Fee is designed to cover.
+The Adviser may retain all or a portion of the Creation Transaction Fee to the extent the Adviser bears the expenses that otherwise would be borne by the Trust in connection with the purchase of a Creation Unit, which the Creation Transaction Fee is designed to cover.